This unnamed wife of a wicked priest put her trust in the ark of the covenant.

-In today’s episode we look at a nameless woman married to a corrupt man of God, and though we know little about her, we know that she placed her faith everywhere but where it needed to be, and that’s in God Himself.
+This nameless woman married to a corrupt man of God placed her faith everywhere but where it needed to be, and that’s in God Himself.

 We’ve covered many women who inspire us to greatness because of their faith.
 Today we look at a woman who teaches us through her lack of faith.
 I wish we knew her name, but though we know her husband’s name, her father-in-law’s name, and her son’s name, God didn’t seem fit to share with us her name.
 Perhaps it’s because as a nameless woman she represents so many women filling the pews in churches every Sunday.

-We find today’s woman in 1 Samuel.
+We find the mother of Ichabod in 1 Samuel.
 She gets 4 verses in the Bible, and all of those are related to the birth of her son.
 So who was she and why was she included?

-First, she was the wife of Phinehas and the daughter-in-law of Eli.
+First, she was the wife of Phinehas and Eli’s daughter-in-law.
 Marrying into the priestly family, she was a preacher’s wife.
 But her husband was an evil man who used his position to take advantage of other people.
 He and his brother began by stealing from the worshippers when they came to the temple to offer burnt offerings.
 They bullied and threatened until they got their way.
 The Bible tells us that they didn’t know the Lord.